olinml2026/olinml2026.github.io/activities/day01.markdown

 ## Step 4: Share Your Map

 Make sure you take a high-resolution picture of your map and add it to [this shared Slide deck](https://docs.google.com/presentation/d/1nzF3k-ps9xWlojtOrpTjxBW6dR3eAT3gPl61rK9_QF0/edit?usp=sharing).
 We'll give each team a chance to discuss an interesting feature of their map (there won't be time to present the map in its entirety, so you'll have to choose 1-2 things to share).

+# Orientation to Assignment 1, Course Logistics, and Educational Research Opportunity

+* Where to find first assignment
+* Canvas (where to find stuff)

+Educational Research Opportunity
+* 11:40-12:00pm: Orientation to first assignment and basic course logistics for assignment submissions.
+We'll show you the Canvas page, grading options, how to find office hours, etc.